davified/ga-hack-day/README.md

 5.30pm - 7pm     |                        Dinner and drinks + Organising team to integrate all microservices onto the Mothership
 7pm - 8.30pm     |                     Show participants the Mothership! + Each group to show their final product + Closing remarks
 8.30pm - late    |                                                        More drinks + Mingling

+> Hourly "Pomodoro" lightning talks (10-15mins) will be taking place at the cafe.
+The number of talks will depend on the number of guest speakers we can find.
+I've allocated the events to a timeslot to help us better visualise the program.
+These are tentative timeslots and can be changed further.
+Participants can deploy regularly before 5.30pm.
+We could make a cool time lapse video of how to the Mothership app grows over the course of the day

 ~~### Judging criteria (20 points for each criteria)~~